French Fries on a Diet: How To Indulge Wisely Without Derailing Your Weight Loss Goals

 Exercise to counterbalance fry consumption – Doing 40-60 minutes of cardio is an excellent way to offset the calories in French fries.
 If this is the motivation you need, eat a few fries and go for it!

-Can you eat French fries and lose weight?
-Of course!
+You can certainly eat French fries and still lose weight!
 Eating French fries isn’t a sin, but you need to be careful how often and how many you eat.
 Whether it’s fries, cookies, or ice cream, nothing is off-limits in a well-balanced diet, and fries won’t stop weight loss if you practice portion control and eat less than you burn to lose weight.

 References